 Equifax is a credit monitoring company that offers both commercial and personal services.
-They consumer and commercial data along with analytics and proprietary technology, to produce insights about credit reporting and credit monitoring.
+They provide consumer and commercial data along with analytics and proprietary technology, to produce insights about credit reporting and credit monitoring.
 Equifax is also a company that is used for identity theft solutions and features a 30-day trial membership based on these services.